mph-/lcapy/doc/tutorial.rst

    >>> cct.net_add('Ra 1 2 3e3')
    >>> cct.net_add('Rb 2 0 1e3')

-This creates a circuit comprised of a 10\,V voltage source connected to two resistors in series.
+This creates a circuit comprised of a 10\,V DC voltage source connected to two resistors in series.
 The node named 0 denotes the ground which the other voltages are referenced to.